-Join our Complete Cotswolds tour from London and explore the highlights of this captivating area on a relaxing day-trip.
-Travel with a small-group in the company of a knowledgeable driver-guide, as your minibus navigates the narrow country lanes.
-Enjoy charming scenery, discover the local history and visit the most charming towns & villages.…
+Join our Cotswolds tours from London and explore this beautiful countryside region.
+Travel in a small-group on a comfortable minibus, in the company of a friendly driver-guide.
+Enjoy charming scenery, travel along country lanes, discover the local history and visit the most charming towns & villages.…

-The Cotswolds is home to picturesque scenery and represents the quintessential English countryside.
+The beautiful Cotswolds scenery represents the quintessential English countryside.

-Around the corner of every country lane is another historic town or village waiting to be explored.
+Along every country lane is another historic town or village to explore.

 The word ‘Cotswold’ can be loosely translated from old English as ‘sheep enclosure in the rolling hills’.
 The two key features of the Cotswolds are its graceful hilly scenery, and its history as an important sheep farming area.
-The landscape is formed of a Jurassic limestone that is up to 200 million years old; this rock is rich in fossils which gives it a distinctive gold/honey colour.
+The landscape is made of Jurassic limestone that formed around 200 million years ago; this rock is rich in fossils which gives it a distinctive gold/honey colour.

 There is evidence that the Cotswolds was settled by humans as far back as the Neolithic and Bronze ages, but it wasn’t until the Middle ages that the region prospered.
 From the 12th century, the wool industry had become the backbone of the English economy, and the Cotswolds was at the heart of this.
 With a landscape ideal for grazing and a local breed of sheep nicknamed the ‘Cotswolds Lions’, the area became famous across Europe for the high quality wool it produced.

-In the 17th century the Cotswolds became a central battleground of the English Civil War.
-Following a breakdown in the relationship between King Charles I and Parliament over time, a war was fought between the Roundheads and the Cavaliers.
-With the Cotswolds a Royalist stronghold, it became a crucial area with numerous key battles fought were here, including the wars’ very first battle at Edgehill, and also its last, at Stow-on-the-Wold.
+In the 17th century the Cotswolds became a battleground of the First English Civil War, which was fought following a breakdown in the relationship between King Charles I and Parliament.
+Central issues were the way England was ruled and also religious freedoms; with the war fought between the Parliamentarians (Roundheads) and Royalists (Cavaliers).
+The Cotswolds was a Royalist stronghold, so it became a crucial area with numerous key battles fought in the region, including the wars’ very first battle at Edgehill, and also its last battle, at Stow-on-the-Wold.

 There are also places of great history, like Stow-on-the-Wold.
-This town has hosted a market since 1107 and was one of the most important centres of the wool trade, with up to 20,000 sheep sold per day.
-The town has famously inspired JRR Tolkien, and is also home to the Porch House, said to be England’s oldest pub.
-Stow was also the location for the final battle of the English Civil War in March of 1646, where Royalist forces were defeated by their Parliamentarians foes.
+This town has hosted a market since 1107 and was once one of the most important centres of the Cotswolds’ wool trade, with up to 20,000 sheep traded here in a single day.
+The town was famously a source of inspiration for JRR Tolkien, author of Lord of the Rings.
+‘Stow’ is also home to the Porch House, said to be England’s oldest pub.
+Additionally, this town was the location of the final battle of the First English Civil War in March 1646, where Royalist forces were defeated by their rivals, the Parliamentarians.